tybottorff/bottorffdocs/notes/literature_notes.md

  - CD318 expressed on some human DCs, activated monocytes
  - CD318<sup>+</sup> DCs suppress autoreactive T cells specific for GAD65 (self-antigen in T1D)
  - previous literature: CD318 is CD6 ligand (CD6 on T cells)
+# The CD8<sup>+</sup> T cell tolerance checkpoint triggers a distinct differentiate state defined by protein translation defects
+ - induction of "tolerant" T cells can occur early during initial antigen recognition in absence of infection/inflammation, so the cells are deleted/become anergic instead (depending on antigen load)
+ - tolerant gene signature overlaps with that of exhausted T cells
+ - here, they find that tolerant CD8s resemble defectively primed cells from tumor-draining LNs but are otherwise distinct from effector, exhausted, memory cells
+ - they find that tolerant cells diverge early/progressively from effector cells (not merely stalled effector cells)
+ - strong TCR signaling and inflammation required to break tolerance
 # The changing landscape of naive T cell receptor repertoire with human aging
  - aging associated with loss of thymus productivity, yet naive T cells still maintain abundance by division in periphery for many years
  - **shorter CDR3β, less added N nucleotides within CDR3 β with aging**